lloricode/laravel-maya-sdk/README.md

 ### Webhook
 https://developers.maya.ph/reference/createv1webhook-1
 ```
-# see config `paymaya-sdk.webhooks` array to set your webhooks,
+# see config `maya.webhooks` array to set your webhooks,
 # then run this to create webhooks.

-php artisan paymaya-sdk:webhook:create
+php artisan maya:webhook:create

 # get all webhooks

-php artisan paymaya-sdk:webhook:all
+php artisan maya:webhook:all

 # retrieve output